UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Once paired, depending on the apps selected in the mobile phone, earbuds can be used for answering phone calls, voice assistance or playing music.

-Let us simplify to Fig. 2 where only typical music player functions are listed.
+Let us simplify the option #1 in Fig. 2 where only typical music player functions are listed.

 Option #1 example functions and actions: